 “Now the serpent was more cunning than any beast of the field which the Lord God had made.
 And he said to the woman, ‘Has God indeed said, “You shall not eat of every tree of the garden”?’
 And the woman said to the serpent, ‘We may eat the fruit of the trees of the garden; but of the fruit of the tree which is in the midst of the garden, God has said, “You shall not eat it, nor shall you touch it, lest you die.”‘ Then the serpent said to the woman, ‘You will not surely die.
 For God knows that in the day you eat of it your eyes will be opened, and you will be like God, knowing good and evil.‘”

 In believing the lie, mankind denied the truth.
-We choose to believe lies about ourselves.
+As a result, we choose to believe lies about ourselves.
 Hurtful lies that we hear from other people.
 Lies that we create within our minds, about ourselves.
 Lies created by our fellow mankind, our society, our news media.
 Hence, we develop low self-esteem, poor self-images, and we soon find ourselves hating, demeaning and dehumanizing others so that we can “feel good and/or superior.”

-Life is never fair.
+In conclusion, life is never fair.
 The Scriptures never even mention fairness.
-We get dumped on by many different sources.
+Firstly, we get dumped on by many different sources.
 Life, then, becomes unbearable.
-Traumatic stress, psychologically, morally, and ethically, sets in.
-We spiral endlessly downward until anger, rage, nihilism, and suicidal ideations become a part of our lives.
+Secondly, traumatic stress, psychologically, morally, and ethically, sets in.
+Thirdly, we spiral endlessly downward until anger, rage, nihilism, and suicidal ideations become a part of our lives.
 Many times I have offered condolences to a soldier, a family member, at the death of someone close only to hear the words, “It’s okay Chaplain.
 It don’t mean nothin’.”
 Oh, the ache of emptiness and futility.
 Words I hear all too frequently, “Life sucks, man.
 Life sucks.”
 What a horrible reality.
 So very far away from the design of God.

 If we are truly born again through the blood of Jesus Christ, God’s only begotten Son, the truth is then declared in 2 Corinthians 5:17,